juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "What use is dipping into the Outer division for this?
 Shouldn't I be corralling support from the Inner division?"

-"The Young miss must already know that the First and Second Young masters have already cornered all the impactful members from the Inner and Core divisions."
+"The Young Miss must already know that the First and Second Young masters have already cornered all the impactful members from the Inner and Core divisions."

 "Then what's the point?"
 The girl sighed.